 The more powerful and capable our smartphones and their inbuilt cameras become, the more scope photo editing app developers have to design and develop incredible photo editing apps to help you achieve the results you want.

-Let’s look at the very best photo editing apps available today.
+Here’s our round up of the best photo editing apps available in 2019.
 I’ve grouped them by what the app is primarily used for.

 General-purpose photo editing apps

 Apps which are considered to be ‘all-rounders’, capable at all the common photo editing tasks and perhaps offering something unique too.

 Stylish photo editor with well-organised features and an intuitive user interface including swipe gesture control.
 Now owned by Google.
 This really is one of the best known and most loved photo editing apps out there – not least because it’s available for both iOS and Android devices.
 One of its killer features is the way adjustments are ‘stacked’ so they can be revisited and adjusted later on.
 You’ll love the user interface and the well organised features.

 - Automatic adjustments as well as offering a high degree of manual adjustments

 - A range of good quality effects and filters including HDR, vignette and B&W